31 May 2019

 Major trade fairs have a vital role to play no matter what the state of the industry both as a showcase for the latest technological developments in the sector and as a business platform for consolidating existing client relations, meeting potential customers and for acquiring market intelligence.

 At last year’s event, for example, the Shanghai Shake-Up Conference was conceived to outline such opportunities and there will be a continuation of this conference at the 2019 event.

-Clearly, the leather business is not what it used to be.
-Consumers are now focused on casual styles and the marketplace is full of alternative materials that have helped drive the industry to its current slump.
+This year the subtitle of the Conference is Redesigning a Future for Leather.
+The leather business is not what it used to be.
+Consumers focused on casual style and a marketplace full of alternative materials have helped drive the industry to its current slump.
 This is not a cyclical downturn, however, but rather a disruption of traditional norms in the leather business.
-The 2019 Shanghai Shake-up Bring together experts and innovators in tanning as well as footwear and leather goods design to look at what needs to happen in Redesigning a Future for Leather.
+The conference, scheduled on 4 September 2019 (day 2) will gather speakers from global tanneries, footwear brands, leather garments and automotive suppliers and designers to discuss the role and function of tanneries of the future.

 At ACLE, the Leather Naturally Zone will make a welcome return after a busy three days during the 2018 event.
 Leather Naturally is the industry initiative to promote the beauty, versatility and usability of leather and the Leather Naturally Zone will be located in Hall E1 where the international tanneries are to be found.
 This year, Leather Naturally will continue the mission to educate the public, especially emerging designers on how to utilise leather in their designs through various trend areas, workshops, talks and promotion campaigns.